iotaledger/wallet.rs/documentation/docs/libraries/python/api_reference.md

     'request_timeout': int (optional), # in milliseconds
     'api_timeout': {
         'GetTips': int (optional) # in milliseconds
-        'PostMessage': int (optional) # in milliseconds
+        'PostBlock': int (optional) # in milliseconds
         'GetOutput': int (optional) # in milliseconds
     } (optional)
 }
 ```

-Note that this message object in `wallet.rs` is not the same as the message object in `iota.rs`.
+Note that this block object in `wallet.rs` is not the same as the block object in `iota.rs`.

 ## Node